HWST 282L - Ho‘Okele II: Hawaiian Navigation, Weather, Canoe Design And Sail Lab

-- Practical application of the knowledge of traditional Hawaiian and Polynesian concept of the cosmos, space, direction, and time and how these concepts compare with western concepts.
+- Demonstrate practical application of the knowledge of traditional Hawaiian and Polynesian concepts of the cosmos, space, direction, and time and how these concepts compare with Western concepts.

 - Demonstrate the ability to identify the four major star lines used by the Polynesian Voyaging Society.

 - Demonstrate knowledge of appropriate cultural protocol and values associated with sailing Hawaiian and Polynesian voyaging canoes.

 - Identify and explain the dangers associated with sailing can and practice procedures and the use of equipment to safeguard against harm and injury at sea.

 - Identify and explain emergencies that may occur at sea and explain practice procedures while utilizing proper equipment to respond to an emergency that will prevent injury or loss of life.

 - Demonstrate ability to develop and produce a sail plan.